-This sacred land lies on the edge of the Tibetan Plateau and it’s famous for its many multi-level waterfalls, colorful lakes and dense forest that are all encapsulated by snow-capped peaks that range in elevation from 2,000 to 4,500 m.
+This sacred land lies on the edge of the Tibetan Plateau and it’s famous for its many multi-level waterfalls, colorful lakes, and dense forest that are all encapsulated by snow-capped peaks that range in elevation from 2,000 to 4,500 m.
 (6,600 to 14,800 ft).

 Declared a UNESCO world heritage site in 1992 it now attracts millions of visitors annually.

 The park is constructed of several valleys, each offering a unique experience.
-Of the several valleys only three are open to tourists.
-They are called Zechawa, Rize and Shuzheng.
+Of the several valleys, only three are open to tourists.
+They are called Zechawa, Rize, and Shuzheng.
 There is a fourth valley named Zharu that is accessible only with special permits and is the only valley that allows camping.

-To help minimize the impact of the millions of visitors that Jiuzhaigou attracts each year and preserve the pristine nature of this environment the Chinese National Park Service prohibits private vehicles from entering and has restricts where visitors are allowed to walk.
+To help minimize the impact of the millions of visitors that Jiuzhaigou attracts each year and preserve the pristine nature of this environment the Chinese National Park Service prohibits private vehicles from entering and has restricted where visitors are allowed to walk.
 There are several footbridges, elevated walkways, paved paths that travelers are expected to stay on.